MimirCompany/.github/profile/README.md

 **An agile company focused on data-driven cloud-based solutions**.

 ### ABOUT US
-As an agile company, we develop the best possible solutions with the resources available to help our customers accomplish their core business goals quickly and with the right scope.
+As an agile company, we develop the best possible solutions to help our customers accomplish their core business goals quickly and with the right scope.

 ### SERVICES